GNVR-Dev/BlenderScripts-DazBone-Morph-Constraints/README.md

 This will add the Arch Demon shapekey (without bone transforms) to your Genesis 8 Male character

-Click on the Genesis8Male Rig and go into Pose mode
+Click on the Genesis8Male.001 rig and go into Pose mode

 ![Imgur](https://i.imgur.com/FZxti1Z.png)

 Hit the "a" to select all the bones

-Go up to Pose - then Constraints - and Clera Pose Constraints
+Go up to Pose - then Constraints - and Clear Pose Constraints

 ![Imgur](https://i.imgur.com/RYgI77L.png)